 Veteran Homelessness

-The information and resources here are intended to support your efforts to end veteran homelessness.
+The information and resources here are intended to support your efforts to end Veteran homelessness.

 Built for Zero Canada has aligned its veteran definition with Veteran Affairs Canada.
 According to Veterans Affairs Canada, a veteran includes any former member of the Canadian Armed Forces along with former members of an Allied Forces (e.g., U.S./U.K veteran), former members of the RCMP, former Reservists, Veteran Civilians, and former Canadian Rangers.